We Sew Love

 - Baby legs ranging from doll size to size 1

-- Basic a-line style in sizes Small, Medium, and Large (fits girls age 2 to 14)
+- Malibu dress (simple aline style) in sizes Small, Medium and Large (fits girls age 2 to 14)

 - Magnolia dress w/kangaroo pocket in sizes ranging from size 4 to 14.
 These will fit adults in some of the people groups we serve.